 - 1. Plug the Ethernet cable into the port on the back of the Deskset.
-(See "To connect the Cat.-5 LAN cable to the Deskset:" on page 37.) - 2.
+(See "To connect the Cat.-5 LAN cable to the Deskset:" on page 39.) - 2.
 Plug the power adapter into the jack on the back of the Deskset.
 Skip this step if using POE.
-(See "To connect power:" on page 38.) - 3.
-Place the Deskset base over the mounting plate as shown in 1.
-The Deskset will fit onto wall-mount screws with centers 3 1⁄4 inches (8.2 cm) or 4 inches (10.2 cm) apart.
-Most standard wall plates have screw centers 3 1⁄4 inches (8.2 cm) apart. - 4.
+(See "To connect power:" on page 40.) - 3.
+Place the Deskset base over the mounting plate above the mounting studs as shown in 1. - 4.
 Slide the Deskset base down as shown in 2.

 - 5. Plug the Ethernet cable into the wall jack. - 6.
 Plug the power adapter into a power outlet not controlled by a wall switch.
 Skip this step if using PoE. - 7.
-Make sure the handset tab is in Wall position, as described in "To rotate the handset tab for wall and Deskset Option 2 installation:" on page 36. - 8.
+Make sure the Handset tab is in Wall position, as described in "To rotate the Handset tab for wall and Deskset Option 2 installation:" on page 38. - 8.
 Connect the corded handset to the handset jack on the left side of the Deskset.